Models of Software Development Life Cycle

 Best Models of Software Development Life Cycle

 What are the best models of software development life cycle?
-Actually, it depends on the different factors of the project such as project requirements, size of the project, software developers, business environment, time and cost.
-Already we have discussed different models of software development life cycle such as waterfall model, agile model, V-shaped model, Spiral Model.
+It depends on the different factors of the project such as project requirements, size of the project, software developers, business environment, time, and cost.

 Best models of Software Development

-Waterfall model is the best models of software development life cycle if the project size is small, where the requirements of the software are fixed, easy to collect and the organization has experience of related projects.
+The waterfall model is the best model of the software development life cycle if the project size is small, where the requirements of the software are fixed, easy to collect and the organization has experience with related projects.

-This agile method allows more flexibility than traditional methods, it reduces the risks, saves the time and cost of the software development.
+This agile method allows more flexibility than traditional methods, it reduces the risks and saves the time and cost of the software development.

 Conclusion

-Finally, We have discussed different models of software development life cycle with their advantages and disadvantages and also mention the importance of software development life cycle.
-Hope the article “models of software development life cycle” will be helpful, who want to develop software !!!
+Finally, we have discussed different models of the software development life cycle with their advantages and disadvantages and mentioned the importance of the software development life cycle.
+Hope the article “Models of software development life cycle” will be helpful for, those who want to develop software !!!

 Add a Comment